Fin Macleod, now head of security on a

 whirlpool" Crime Squad (read

-the full review) "a story which,
+full review) "a story which,

 remarkably in 21st century Britain, could not have